Guides

 What's the best time to send outreach emails?

-Experiment to find what works best for your audience.
+your audience.
 However, sending emails mid-week (Tuesday, Wednesday, Thursday) during the late morning or early afternoon often yields good results.
 Avoid sending emails during weekends or holidays, or outside of typical business hours in your recipient's time zone.

 How do I personalize my outreach emails if I'm sending a large volume?